Help your students learn to write a summary with these free printable pages for your reading workshop.

 - These were the highlights, or big events, of your weekend.
 (You might fee the need to plan a fun weekend to make sure you have something cool to write about!
 LOL!!)

-- Next, use the lined page provided to model how to write a summary of your weekend for your students using whatever expectations and guidelines you want them to use in their writing.
+- Next, use the lined page provided to model how to write a summary of your weekend for your students.
+Model whatever expectations and guidelines you want them to use in their writing.

-- Each day, for several days – until you feel your students are grasping the concept, read a different book aloud to your students.
+- Each day, for several days, read a different book aloud to your students.

 - Then display the very similar “Snapshots” graphic organizers, have students visualize key events from the story, and write them in the picture templates.